robgjansen/onionperf/README.md

 ### Measure Tor

-To run in measure mode, you will need to give OnionPerf the path to your custom 'tor', 'tgen', and 'twistd' binary files if they do not exist in your PATH environment variable.
+To run in measure mode, you will need to give OnionPerf the path to your custom 'tor' and 'tgen' binary files if they do not exist in your PATH environment variable.

 ```
 ./onionperf measure --tor=/home/rob/tor/src/or/tor \
---tgen=/home/rob/shadow/src/plugin/shadow-plugin-tgen/build/tgen --twistd=/usr/bin/twistd
+--tgen=/home/rob/shadow/src/plugin/shadow-plugin-tgen/build/tgen
 ```

-This will run OnionPerf in measure mode with default ports; a TGen server runs on port 8080 and a Twisted web server runs on port 8081.
+This will run OnionPerf in measure mode with default ports; a TGen server runs on port 8080.
 Port 8080 **must** be open on your firewall if you want to do performance measurements with downloads that exit the Tor network.
-You should also open port 8081 if you want the data that OnionPerf gathers to be publicly accessible.

 By default, OnionPerf will run a TGen client/server pair that transfer traffic through Tor and through an ephemeral onion service started by OnionPerf.
 TGen and Tor